ChiliEater/gloom-rs/report/report-2.md

 ## Task 4a

-Passing in a uniform matrx is pretty simple with our current setup.
+Passing in a uniform matrix is pretty simple with our current setup.
 First, the image below shows how the RGB cube is rendered without any transformation apart from perspective transformation.

 ![](img/rgbcube-regular.png)